Khyber Pakhtunkhwa: Modern period

-Under the reign of Timur Shah, the Mughal practice of using Kabul as a summer capital and Peshawar as a winter capital was reintroduced, Peshawar's Bala Hissar Fort served as the residence of Durrani kings during their winter stay in Peshawar.
+Under Timur Shah, the Mughal practice of using Kabul as a summer capital and Peshawar as a winter capital was reintroduced.
+The Bala Hissar Fort served as the residence of Durrani kings during their winter stay in Peshawar.
+In 1809, the British sent an emissary to the court of Shah Shujah Durrani in Peshawar, marking the first diplomatic meeting between the British and Durrani rulers.